Meet Peter Max: The humble iconic artist speaks about his life

 CRW: How old are you, how old do you actually feel and what keeps your work relevant?

 PM: I am a bit past 70 years but I feel more like I am in my late 30’s to early 40’s, and even sometimes still in my 20’s.
 I credit my love for creativity in keeping me young – creativity and I are one!
 Just as a person may be born with blue eyes a person is also born with creativity already a part of them.
 Being a Yogi keeps me focused and humble.
 Being a total vegan helps me to look and feel young and energetic.

 CRW: Do you have a favorite piece that you have created or are most proud of?

 PM: All of my works are my favorite and they all make a statement.
-The one that has become his most popular work is “Love”, an image with the word Love floating on a colorful ombre background coupled with a profile of a girl.
+The one that has become my most popular work is “Love,” an image with the word Love floating on a colorful ombre background coupled with a profile of a girl.

 When I asked him how many pieces of art has he created, Peter joyfully answered “More than 4 pieces of art.”
 He continues to paint every day, staying creative 24 hours a day.
 Peter speaks like the proud father he is of his son and daughter.
 His voice sparkles when explaining how he met his incredible wife and knew from the first moment that he saw her, that he was going to marry her.

 Peter Max is not only an icon and a talented artist, after having the honor of speaking with him I believe that much of his creativity is derived from being an amazing human with a sense of gratitude for the purity of life.
 He sees the good in all living creatures even the tiniest of bugs that he finds in his abode which he will gently pick up to carry down 15 flights of stairs to place safe and alive in the peaceful park across the street from his building.
 The art of Peter Max is symbolic of the vivacious person that the man, Peter Max, is.

 We all should follow Peter Max and never be afraid to dance!